Aman2406/NSA-block/README.md

 Description
 ------------

-This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to _stop_ known NSA / GCHQ / C.I.A. or F.B.I. servers from beeing connecting to you without permission, of course the IP's also can be used for Bot Revolt or other tools.
-The list is not designed to block common malware, spyware/ads or anything that is already avaible on the net via a proper designed hosts for such special case.
+This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to _stop_ known NSA / GCHQ / C.I.A. or F.B.I. servers from being connecting to you without permission, of course the IP's also can be used for Bot Revolt or other tools.
+The list is not designed to block common malware, spyware/ads or anything that is already available on the net via a proper designed hosts for such special case.
 This hosts or the super ranges lists could block some of your sites/servers you may need, so you'll be warned!

 My list is original based on 2007 published Wikileaks documents and includes my own modifications from 2008, 2012, 2014 and 2015.